Plygell ddim ar gael

 Ymddiheurwn am unrhyw anghyfleustra.
 I gael rhagor o wybodaeth, croeso ichi gysylltu â ni.

-To erect scaffold or hoarding on the public highway, you need a licence from the Council.
-No person or company may erect scaffolding or hoarding on the highway without first obtaining a licence.
+To deposit a skip on the public highway, you need a permit from the local authority.
+No person or company may deposit a skip on the highway without first obtaining a permit.

-A licence can be valid for any period of one calender month.
+A permit can be valid for any period between 1 day and 14 days.
 For longer periods additional applications must be made.
+Only one skip will be allowed on site at any one time, except in exceptional circumstances.

 Please note: It is in the public interest that the authority must process your application before it can be granted.
 If you have not heard from the local authority within a reasonable period, please contact them using the details below